 Any business credit card you get should work for and not against you.
 Here are the pros and cons of using one for your startup.

-- You don’t need to finance your startup with your own funds.
+- Don’t need to finance your startup with your own funds

-- Business loans typically require a lengthy business history, while business credit cards do not.
+- Business credit cards don’t require lengthy business history, business loans do

-- You can keep financing fees to a minimum as long as you manage the account responsibly.
+- Can keep financing fees to a minimum as long as you manage the account responsibly

-- If your personal credit is damaged, you may not meet the qualification requirements for business credit cards right away.
+- If your personal credit is damaged, you may not meet qualification requirements for business credit cards right away

-- With high or no preset limits, it can be easy to get into unaffordable debt.
+- With high or no preset limits it’s easy to get into unaffordable debt

-- If you carry long-term debt, accrued interest will add to your costs.
+- Carry long-term debt and accrued interest will add to your costs

 As a startup, you’ll want to have the right credit card at your fingertips.
 These products are perfect for making those purchases that you know you can pay off within a short period of time.
 As you do, you’ll enjoy the many benefits of business card ownership.